 Test Drive Development -> A tool should change the way we develop SQL in order to be more test-driven.
 When writing SQL, data engineers sometimes view testing as an afterthought.
 Ideally, a Data Observability tool will help orchestrate complex tests on custom cadences and help facilitate test driven development (TDD).
 Testing strategies need to be comprehensive in order for data to be trustworthy.

 Features Galore -> A tool will provide better out-of-the-box features than dbt (or whatever ETL orchestration tool your team uses), but which ones do you care about?
 Examples include: mechanisms to reduce noise fatigue, integrations with all data systems and data pipelines, processes for managing tests, real-time schema change alerting, tracking errors down to the column and dashboard through data lineage, and programmatic ways to interact with tests.
 Simple pass/fail testing won’t cut it when your team size and table counts double, so the more features a tool has the better!
 Over all of this, ideally a tool can provide a global view of the health of your data.

 Scope of Evaluation

 PoCs for other tools usually require less data, where you explore a smaller sample in greater depth.
 But data observability tools demand a broad implementation in order to be successful.

-If you PoC an observability tool against 10 tables, odds are that the models won’t fail during a trial period.
+If you PoC an observability tool against 10 data tables or data assets in 1 data system, odds are that the models won’t fail during a trial period.
 In order to get an accurate understanding on how healthy your data is, you need a pulse on all of it.
 Every organization has imperfections in their data, it’s finding them that is challenging.